 Managing Your Products

-After you have created your shop you will be able to find and manage your products in the shop section (the link is on the left sidebar) of your Facebook Business Page.
+After you have created your shop, you can find and manage your products in the shop section (the link is on the left sidebar) of your Facebook Business Page.

-You might want to consider investing in some Facebook marketing courses if you are planning on using Facebook as a marketing tool for your business.
+You might want to consider investing in some Facebook marketing courses if you plan to use Facebook as a marketing tool for your business.

-Learning how to promote art on facebook is going to be a weekly task because of all the changes that occur on Facebook.
+Learning how to promote art on Facebook is going to be a weekly task because of all the changes on Facebook.

 But you will be ahead of the game if you optimize your page.

-The tips above will help you to build a loyal following of art collectors.
+The tips above will help you build a loyal art collector following.